joshnyce/Deribit2/README.md

 todo:

+use separate socket connections for each subscription, distribute load, add redundancy

 listen to more events and log all activity (like subscriptions starting and stopping)

 listen to heartbeat and add timer to try reconnecting until successful

-use separate socket connections for each subscription

 inlcude quotes (in addition to trades) and any other types of events that are of interest